 The site is now occupied by four-storey tenements, which Historic Scotland considers to be sufficiently important in architectural terms to be worth listing Grade B. They date the tenements to the 1880s, but the buildings are somewhat older as Victoria Road was first laid out in the late 1850s, linking the city with the open spaces to the south, including the new Queen’s Park.

-Eglinton Terrace was built as one block in 1864, a terrace of tenements on the west side, running from Allison Street to Prince Edward Street.
+Eglinton Terrace started to be built in 1864, a terrace of tenements on the west side of Victoria Road, running south from Allison Street to Prince Edward Street.
 Press adverts indicate the original properties were self-contained flats, with shops at street level.

-By the end of the 1860s there was a wine and spirit dealer called James Cook at No 1 on the corner with Allison Street, running it as a pub.
-It has been suggested that the pub had a meeting room at No 3, and certainly there are reports of later meetings taking place in James Whyte's, as it was later called before being transformed into the art deco Victoria Bar at the turn of the century.
-It seems unlikely that a pub would extend two doors along, especially as there were people living in No 2, but there is always the possibility that Mrs Cook, referred to above, was the wife of James Cook the publican.
+One of the earliest residents, listed in the valuation rolls from 1865, was a wine and spirit dealer called James Cook at No 1.
+His pub was on the corner with Allison Street, and it has been suggested that it had a meeting room at No 3.
+Certainly, there are reports of later meetings taking place in James Whyte's, as the pub was later called before being transformed into the art deco Victoria Bar at the turn of the century.
+It seems unlikely that a pub would extend two doors along, but James Cook and his wife Jane, referred to above, owned a flat at Number 3 so potentially they had the space to host a meeting in their home over the pub.

 At present, however, there is nothing to mark the spot.
 Commemorative plaque, anyone?